 Who pays for the MassMostWanted web site?

 Initially, the Wellesley and Westwood Police Departments paid all costs associated with the web site.
-Recently, the site underwent an upgrade paid by a grant from the Massachusetts Bankers Association.
+In 2004, the site underwent an upgrade paid by a grant from the Massachusetts Bankers Association.
 Mass Bankers continues to financially support our site.
-Target stores recently gave us a grant to upgrade the software we use for editing photos and video through their "Target & Blue" program.
+Target stores gave us a grant to upgrade the software we use for editing photos and video through their "Target & Blue" program in 2009.

 How should I use the site?

 Used properly, MassMostWanted is a site that you should visit often, but spend very little time on.
 If you are visiting for the first time, take a look at the subjects whose photos appear on the front page.
 Flip to the second page by clicking on the right arrow or the next page number at the top right of the screen.
 Each page of the site contains fifteen thumbnail photographs of unidentified subjects.
 The type of crime the subject has committed is always listed with each photograph, along with a case number assigned to the case by the MassMostWanted staff